ECU, Houston announce offensive coordinator Donnie Kirkpatrick will leave at end of season

 That includes last season, when the Pirates finished 8-5 overall, winning the Birmingham Bowl.

-ECU will host Tulsa Saturday at 2 p.m. at Dowdy-Ficklen Stadium on Senior Day.
+ECU will host Tulsa on Saturday at 2 p.m. at Dowdy-Ficklen Stadium on Senior Day.